HumanSignal/label-studio-sdk/examples/migrate_ls_to_ls/README.md

 Each new run of this script will generate new projects on the destination instance.

+# Prerequisites

+**Attention:** You must use Administrator or better Owner auth token on both LSE instances to run this script.

 # How it works?

 1. Get all projects from source LS (or specific projects)